marzer/soagen/docs/pages/intro.md

 Of the two options above, I generally prefer \#2, though having to update lists of template specialization macros whenever you make changes to an SoA container is also a source of error.
-Without language-level reflection facilities, any solution with names is going to have macros _somewhere_.
+Without language-level reflection facilities, any solution with names is going to have macros _somewhere_ (or make sacrifices elsewhere, e.g. mandating a very recent version of C++).

 @parblock